openhwgroup/cv32e40p/docs/source/intro.rst

 See `OBI-v1.2.pdf <https://raw.githubusercontent.com/openhwgroup/obi/188c87089975a59c56338949f5c187c1f8841332/OBI-v1.2.pdf>`_ for details about the protocol.
 Additional information can be found in the :ref:`instruction-fetch` and :ref:`load-store-unit` chapters of this document.

-The Auxiliary Processing Unit bus interface is derived from to the OBI (Open Bus Interface) protocol, see the :ref:`apu` chapter of this document.

 Standards Compliance
 --------------------